dallasfoley/progress-tracker-backend/README.md

 mysql -h <my-app-database>.xxxxxxxxx.us-east-1.rds.amazonaws.com -u <admin-username> -p
 ```

 which will prompt us for our password and then give access to a MySQL terminal where we can run `source schema.sql` to give it our schema and seed it with data.
-We then just make sure connection details are properly managed through our environment variables.
+(This could've been done in one less step, but is what it is.)
+We then just make sure all connection details are properly managed through our environment variables to allow our Javalin API to connect to the AWS MySQL database.

 ### NGINX